 It is not certain when the heat cycle will cease since there is nothing like dog menopause.
 Therefore, this means that your dog will have heat cycles for the rest of its life.
 For further knowledge on this, you can visit your veterinarian and guide you through how the heat cycle in a dog ends.

-How to Eliminate a Chihuahua Heat cycle?
+How to Eliminate a Chihuahua Heat Cycle?

 Spaying a dog involves removing a female dog’s uterus and ovaries, thus eliminating heat cycles altogether.